 Check this out and be updated on volunteer opportunities, India, Hindu philosophy and much more.

 Latest from Imlitala Blog

 So you’re seriously considering to join a volunteer program in India.
 This could very well turn out to be one of the greatest experiences of your life.
 Of course there are many things to consider when choosing a volunteer program … Read More

 A journey to India is like a rebirth: one reaches a milestone, calmly recalls and reevaluates what happened so he may face the new possibilities more wisely.
 On a trip one leaves something behind and looks toward the unknown with … Read More

 Share and Enjoy

 We are extremly pleased for the news we have read today.
 The ugly pillars will be removed from holy Yamuna river in Vrindavan which is one of the most important hindu sacred place in India.
 You can read the history of construction. … Read More

 How to Control Anger by Yoga?
 It is not difficult at all.
 At some point in your life you have probably felt angry and afterwards you have felt sorry for this.
 In this article we will present some research on contolling anger … Read More

-This insightful article capturing the essence of Vrindavan was written by Bhakti Shakti Devi, a longtime practitioner of bhakti yoga and lifelong member of the Vrinda family.
-She had been visiting Vrindavan regularly for the last 15 years and has … Read More
+This insightful article capturing the essence of Vrindavan which is very important holy place.
+History of Vrindavan is very ancient and important.
+This article was written by Bhakti Shakti Devi, a longtime practitioner of bhakti yoga and lifelong member of the … Read More